jeredding/Rad-Fi/README.md

-Rad-Fi-001
+The Rad Fi delay
 ==========

-The Rad Fi 001 delay

-Simple digital input, PWM output desinged for use with a CMOS square wave oscillator designed for great feedback textures and loops.
+Simple Analog input, PWM output desinged for use with a CMOS square wave oscillator.
+Great feedback textures and glitchy loops.

 Schematics, build instructions, and more info on the device and workshop series <a href="http://bleeplabs.com/workshops/">here</a>.